ediarum/ediarum.WEBDAV/resources/markdown/faq.md

 ### Can I push data transformations or other commits I do locally to ediarum.WEBDAV?

-Yes, however there is, so far, so way to do this through the ediarum.WEBDAV management console.
+Yes.
+However, there is, so far, no way to do this through the ediarum.WEBDAV Management Console.

 Here is a way to do it manually.